-CBD oil contains cannabidiol, a compound found within the hemp plant.
+Find the CBD oil with Holistapet contains cannabidiol, a compound found within the hemp plant.
 Manufacturers extract CBD from hemp and mix it with an all-natural carrier mixture like hemp seed oil.
 Donning a subtle earthy flavor, add some drops from a convenient dropper into your favorite food or drink and enjoy.

 CBD works by supporting your cat's endocannabinoid system, which is an essential regulatory system (present in all mammals) responsible for your cat's overall wellbeing and balance.
 It regulates the body's functions like appetite, discomfort, mood, swelling, and memory.